Sonic Unleashed: Gameplay

 Night-time levels are slow-paced and action-oriented, while also featuring simple puzzle elements.
-Gameplay focuses on Sonic's new "Werehog" form, which gives him great strength and stretchable arms.
+Gameplay focuses on Sonic's new "Werehog" form, which gives him great strength and large, stretchable arms.
 As the Werehog, the player can cling to distant objects, move items around and perform combo attacks to defeat enemies and advance through the level.
 Collecting rings replenishes the Werehog's health, while a special move, Unleashed Mode, allows him to channel his energy into increasing the power of his attacks for a short time.
-Night-time levels are adjusted in the Wii version to allow greater use of the Wii Remote, such that players may control the arms of the Werehog by using the Wii Remote and Nunchuk in order to grab onto objects and proceed in the levels.
-The Wii version also expands upon the ratio of night-time levels to daytime, with more than three times as many night-time levels (twenty-five in all).
+Night-time levels are adjusted in the PlayStation 2 and Wii versions to allow the Wii version to greater use of the Wii Remote, such that players may control the arms of the Werehog by using the Wii Remote and Nunchuk in order to grab onto objects and proceed in the levels.
+The PlayStation 2 and Wii versions also expand upon the ratio of night-time levels to daytime, with more than three times as many night-time levels (twenty-five in all).
 After night-time levels are completed, Dark Gaia Points are gained, allowing access to bonus moves.

 In addition to these two gameplay types, Sonic Unleashed also features hub worlds, in which the player may reveal, as well as advance, the story of the game.
-Hubworlds operate differently depending on the version of the game being played; the PlayStation 3 and Xbox 360 versions feature fully interactive, explorable 3D hub worlds, similar to those in Sonic the Hedgehog and Sonic Adventure, in which townspeople may be interacted with and side quests may be undertaken, in order to gain experience or unlock items, such as artwork, videos and music tracks.
-In contrast, the Wii and PlayStation 2 versions feature menu-based map systems, in which players simply click on areas to talk to townspeople and find information.
+Hub worlds operate differently depending on the version of the game being played; the PlayStation 3 and Xbox 360 versions feature fully interactive, explorable 3D hub worlds, similar to those in Sonic the Hedgehog and Sonic Adventure, in which townspeople may be interacted with and side quests may be undertaken, in order to gain experience or unlock items, such as artwork, videos and music tracks.
+In contrast, the PlayStation 2 and Wii versions feature menu-based map systems, in which players simply click on areas to talk to townspeople and find information, and Gaia Gates in which players can access levels using the tablets that open doors.
 Within both day and night-time levels are medals that Sonic may collect, two types of which exist: Sun and Moon.
-In the Xbox 360 and PlayStation 3 versions, collecting these medals allows the player to level up Sonic's Sun and Moon stats, and these must be increased to reach new stages in the game, with a certain number of Sun Medals for Hedgehog levels, and a certain number of Moon Medals for Werehog levels.
-Because only the Xbox 360 and PlayStation 3 versions feature playable hubworlds, these are also the only versions in which Sun and Moon Medals may be found by exploring the towns, talking to the citizens, and completing side quests.
-In the Wii and PlayStation 2 versions, Sun and Moon Medals are earned after completing stages and clearing their objectives.
-The medals are used to open up doors in Gaia gates, which can earn bonus content.
+In the PlayStation 3 and Xbox 360 versions, collecting these medals allows the player to level up Sonic's Sun and Moon stats, and these must be increased to reach new stages in the game, with a certain number of Sun Medals for Hedgehog levels, and a certain number of Moon Medals for Werehog levels.
+Because only the PlayStation 3 and Xbox 360 versions feature playable hub worlds, these are also the only versions in which Sun and Moon Medals may be found by exploring the towns, talking to the citizens, and completing side quests.
+In the PlayStation 2 and Wii versions, Sun and Moon Medals are earned after completing stages and clearing their objectives.
+The medals are used to open up doors in the Gaia Gates, which allow players access to puzzle rooms where they can earn bonus content.